Toxicjack/8D-Audio/README.md

      python main.py
      ```

+## New in v4.4.0-alpha
+- Added a volume control slider to easily adjust playback volume.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.